foxssake/netfox/README.md

 </table>

 Building something cool with netfox?
-Whether it's released or in progress, feel free to open a PR!
+Whether it's released or in progress, feel free to open a PR, adding your game to the list!

 ## License